SGDInstitute/apollo/content/collections/pages/mblgtacc/how-to-register.md

             text: 'Visit the registration web app and login or create an account.
 Once you are logged in, select the type and number of tickets you want to reserve.
 You can reserve a single ticket for yourself, or several tickets for a group.'
       -
         type: paragraph
+        content:
+          -
+            type: text
+            text: 'Once you select how many tickets you want to reserve, you''ll have the option to assign a name and email address to each ticket.
+This allows each ticket holder to access the information on their ticket and update their name, pronouns, and other information.
+You do not need to assign names to tickets at the time of reservation; if a ticket is unassigned, you will receive periodic email reminders to assign tickets to an attendee.'
+      -
+        type: paragraph
+        content:
+          -
+            type: text
+            text: 'Reservations are valid for 60 days.
+If your tickets are still unpaid after 60 days, you''ll receive an email with an option to extend or cancel your reservation.
+Reservations that are not paid after 60 days and have not been extended will be automatically deleted.'
       -
         type: heading
         attrs: